-Advanced craft cards are aimed at workers who are highly skilled in their occupation.
+Gold Skilled Worker cards (formerly known as Advanced craft cards) are aimed at workers who are highly skilled in their occupation.
 Obtaining this card proves to employers and managers the worker is a specialist in their field of work.

 Supervisor cards are for workers who have responsibility for overseeing the work of personnel on construction sites.
 Their work will involve ensuring their staff are working correctly, efficiently, and safely.
 Supervisors normally report to managers who have ultimate responsibility for the construction site and workers.